These celebs broke through when they were still (squeaky) young

 Canadian superstar Justin Bieber was spotted on YouTube by Scooter Braun when he was just 13 years old.
 Two years later, he released his first album ‘My World’, with the help of singer Usher, which became a worldwide success.
 Soon after, her hit song ‘Baby’ was also released and it was even the most watched video on YouTube at the time.

 He is now married to Hailey Bieber and released a new EP with six songs in April of this year.
-Striking: Justin was making headlines regularly because of the unrest, but now he’s calm himself and does he believe in god.
+Striking: Justin was making headlines regularly because of the riots, but now he’s calm and believes in God.

 6. Holly Mae Brood